hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 * seriesReaderDir (string, optional): The directory path from where time series will be read (per model instance) by HydPy.
 Supports additional placeholder tokens, see below.
 * seriesWriterDir (string, optional): The directory path where time series will be written to (per model instance).
 Supports additional placeholder tokens, see below.
 * outputControlDir (string, optional): The directory path where the control parameters will be written for each model run.
+* stateConditionsFile (string, optional): The relative file path within an instanceDir (as defined in the xml configuration of the black box stoch model).
+If defined, the wrapper will tell HydPy to write its current conditions to this file on every model simulation.
+See below for an in depth explanation.
+Must end with '.zip'.

 The wrapper resolves all arguments denoting files or directories relative to the working directory of the factory.